2024-2025 University Catalog & Student Handbook

 Eligibility for Continued Enrollment

 The dean of COB, in partnership with course directors, evaluates graduate level student performance at the end of each semester to determine if the student has fulfilled all academic requirements for promotion into the next semester.
 The BIOS-SPC reviews student eligibility for continuation and/or graduation at the conclusion of each academic year.
-BIOS-SPC reviews student records to determine if the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal, and professional conduct, and is considered mentally and emotionally fit.
+BIOS-SPC reviews student records to determine if the student has fulfilled all academic requirements and has complied with the standards of professional conduct.

 The University, by recommendation of BIOS-SPC and/or the action of the administrative officers, reserves the right to place on conditional or stipulated status, suspend or dismiss a student who has failed to: